johnshields/OOP-App2-Redesign/README.md

 # A Redesign of an Application

+## Advanced Object-Oriented Design Principles & Patterns
+#### John Shields - G00348436

-This redesign that uses design patterns such as Singleton and Iterator and a bit of simplicity to improve on the original design of this application...
+This redesign uses design patterns such as Singleton and Iterator plus a bit of simplicity to improve on the original design of this application...